13007 Still Meadow Road

 The Family has a tie to St. Luke's Church Shrine, the Nation's oldest standing brick gothic church, which was built in the 1600's near Smithfield, Virginia.
 Michael Fulgham, the son of Captain Anthony Fulgham, sold the land to the church vestry on 6 September, 1683, and the Family has placed a memorial stone commemorating this in the St. Luke's church yard.
 St. Luke's Church is a National Shrine.

-The Library of Virginia, 800 East Broad Street, Richmond, Virginia 23219-8000 has established a Fulgham-Fulghum collection, to which we contribute.
+The Library of Virginia is now the official library site for the FFFNA library materials.
+All contributions of Fulgh*m materials for the FFFNA library should be addressed to the Senior Accessioning Archivist, The Library of Virginia, 800 East Broad Street, Richmond, Virginia 23219.
 Many of the holdings of The Library of Virginia are digitized.
 Some Fulgh*m material is available on line.

 The FFFNA is dependent upon dues paid by members, subscriptions, donations, and volunteer efforts.
 No association funds accrue to any individual family member, other than for reimbursement of out-of-pocket expenses for specified expenditures for the family association.
-The FFNFF is dependent upon donations to the Scholarship Fund and to the Museum/Library Fund.
+The FFNFF is dependent upon donations to the Scholarship Fund.

 The Rev. Peter C. Fulghum

 The FFNFF offers one $1,000.00 scholarship annually on a competitive basis to High School seniors accepted by a college or University.
 Applicants must be made on an official Fulgham-Fulghum Family Scholarship Application form.
 Applicants must request a FFNFF form by U.S. Postal Service mail from Rev. Peter C. Fulgham.
 Applicants MUST include a self-addressed envelope bearing first class postage with their request for an application form.

 The deadline for requesting an application form is March 15th each year.